salomeKeidia/Assign1/README.md

 ### Features.
 [ A bullet-point list of the __new features__ you added to the Movies Fan app (and any modifications to existing features) .]

+i added a recommendations, trending and recent page
 + Feature 1
 + Feature 2
 + Feature 3